scratchcpp/scratchcpp-render/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**scratchcpp-gui** is a library which provides a set of Qt Quick components that can be used to run Scratch projects.
+**scratchcpp-render** is a library which provides a set of Qt Quick components that can be used to run and render Scratch projects.

 It uses **QNanoPainter** on top of Qt for hardware accelerated rendering and **libscratchcpp** to read, run and maintain the state of Scratch projects.